wttw/wowaddon/README.md

 The addons installed and managed by `wowaddon` are stored in the `addons.json` file, with a backup copy stored in `addons.json.bak`

-The catalog of know addons (used for bootstrapping and searching) is stored in `addoncatalog.json.zip` and `addoncatalog.json`.
+The catalog of known addons (used for bootstrapping and searching) is stored in `addoncatalog.json.zip` and `addoncatalog.json`.
 This will be fetched and updated automatically.